Bennotsi-MTG/Doomsday-Codex/adv/cb-piles.md

 count than its BW cousin has suddenly overtake it in terms of storm generated.

 This is because we can make use of a Bauble loop.
-Much like the historic looping of two SDT to generate storm we can do the same thing here.
+Much like the historic looping of two SDTs to generate storm we can do the same thing here.
-With the BW example; Post Doomsday you use the GP to draw LED.
+With the BW example, Post Doomsday you use the GP to draw LED.
 Play and use LED dumping BW into the Graveyard.
 Now instead of sending BW to the bottom of your deck when you crack it to draw IU, don't target anything.
 Draw IU and cast it drawing LED, LED, CB.
 You should have U floating from